roberty99/bsk-zephyr/readme.md

 Controls power, speed, mode, humidity target, buzzer, and exposes all onboard sensors.

 No cloud.
 No dependencies.
 Fast local polling.
-BSK Zephy have enabled a Home Assistant friednly local Web UI via that Advnaced Configuraition option in the BSK Connect app.
+BSK Zephy have enabled a Home Assistant friendly local Web UI via that Advnaced Configuration option in the BSK Connect app.
+Once your device is configured using this Advanced Configuration option a local web UI is enabled.
+The below integartion will allow you to read sensors and interact with the device via Home Assistant.

 ⸻